derb3n/keras-docker-jupyter/README.md

-# keras-docker
+# keras-docker-jupyter
-  just a startingpoint for a keras-docker environment
+  just a startingpoint for a keras-docker-jupyter notebooks environment

   all notebooks and files are on your maschine in the jupyter/work folder